Frequently Asked Questions

 What is the maximum dollar amount for which I can apply?
 Is there a limit?

 Yes.
-The Small Grants are between $10,000 and $35,000 per award.
-The Large Grants have a limit of $150,000 per year for a maximum of three years.
+The Grants are between $10,000 and $75,000 per award.
 The most limiting factor in the size of the grant you request is your organization’s ability to handle the amount requested.
 It is important to align the amount with the scope of your proposed project.
 We occasionally have had special interest projects with greater amounts.

-How much money does The Olson Foundation plan on spending on the large and small grants?
+How much money does The Olson Foundation plan on spending during their grant cycle?

-In 2018, The Olson Foundation has a distribution of approximately $5,000,000 to award in all categories.
-Some of this total has been committed in previous award years.
+The Olson Foundation has a distribution of approximately $5,000,000 to award to all Grantees.

 Do you require a site visit before we submit a grant application?